IBM PCjr: Sound

-The PCjr's sound is provided by a Texas Instruments SN76496 which can produce three square waves of varying amplitude and frequency along with a noise channel powered by a shift register.
-It is similar to the programmable sound generator chips used in game consoles such as the Master System.
+The PCjr's sound is provided by a Texas Instruments SN76496, which can produce three square waves of varying amplitude and frequency along with a noise channel powered by a shift register.
+It is similar to the programmable sound generator chips used in game consoles such as the Master System and the ColecoVision.
 The PCjr design also allows for an analog sound source in an expansion-bus "sidecar" module, and a software-controlled internal analog switch can select the source for the sound output from among the PC speaker, the SN76489, the cassette port, or the expansion-bus sound source.
 Only one sound source can be selected at a time; the sources cannot be mixed.